Ewie1/CI_PP2_HM/README.md

 ####  User

- 1. Start game by button click
- 2. Have a colorful game area
+ 1. As a fisrt time user i want quick game start
+ 2. As a first time user i want see attractive characters
- 3. Have attractive selection options
+ 3. As a first time user i want to have active selection options
- 4. Have attractive and fun response
- 5. See a Score count
- 6.
- 7. Have a game over function
+ 4. As a first user have to see a win or lose message
+ 5. As a first time user i want to know my scores

 #### Site Owner

+6. As a  site owner i want the gameto have an end  function
-10. I want the user enjoy the creative output of the game
+7. As a site Owner I want the user enjoy the creative output of the game
-12. As a site owner i want user ti enjoy playning the game
+8. As a owner I want user to have a customized 404 error page if the wedsite fail to load
-13. Have an 404 error page
 ## Design

 ### Design Choices